Anemone Black & White

 How to Grow:

-Corms will arrive in a dehydrated state and need to be soaked in a bowl of water for 12 hours before planting in pots or cell trays of at least 6.5cm square.
+Corms will arrive in a dehydrated state and need to be soaked in a bowl of water for 12 hours (or overnight) before planting in pots or cell trays of at least 6.5cm square.

 Rodents love to steal your precious corms so you need to protect them until the corms develop into plants.